nadeeshac32/BaseProject/README.md

 --------------------------|------------------------------------------------------------------------
 | Architecture - MVVM-C   | Used RxSwift to bind View and ViewModel.
 Coodinator are responsible for navigation flow
 | Networking - Alamofire  | `Network` folder -<br/>- `Network\HTTPService.swift` <br/>- `Network\APIProtocols` folder - All the protocols are implemented in `HTTPService.swift` <br/>
-| Base classes            | `BaseClassesAndGenerics` folder - All the base & generic classes reside within this folder.
-All the other classes are inherited from the classes which are within this folder.
+| Base classes            | `Common/Components`, `Common/Architectural` folders - All the base & generic classes & Common components reside within this folder.
+All the other classes are inherited from the classes which are within this folders
 | Models                  | `Models` folder - All the models used by the app reside within this folder.
-Almost all the models which are consumed by the Network Services are extending `BaseModel` class.
+Almost all the models which are consumed by the Network Services are extending `BaseModel` class
 | Views                   | `Views` folder - All the UI elements reside within this folder.
 (Storyboards, ViewControllers, ViewModels, Common Reusable components, TableView Cells)
 | App Config         	    | Used a simple Singleton class to keep the configuration parameters.
 All the values that are used by AppConfig are stored in `Configuration.plist`